-- 1. Students may have one retest using either an alternate form of the ACCUPLACER Assessment or a Departmental Proficiency Test (but not both).
+- Students may have one retest using either an alternate form of the ACCUPLACER Assessment or a Departmental Proficiency Test (but not both).
 College Credit Plus students may have one free retest per year. - 2.
-There must be at least a one month waiting period between testing dates involving a Departmental Proficiency test only. - 3.
 Placement test results are valid for three years.
-After three years, retesting is recommended and the fee is waived. - 4.
-Students may choose to retake the entire ACCUPLACER Assessment or choose specific sub-tests for retesting. - 5.
-A \$20.00 retesting fee will be charged for the ACCUPLACER Assessment and a testing fee will be charged for the Proficiency Test.
+After three years, retesting is recommended and the fee is waived. - 3.
+Students may choose to retake the entire ACCUPLACER Assessment or choose specific sub-tests for retesting.